Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 7. Eric Primavera Memorial Scholarship

-Sponsored by KCI Technologies, the Florida Engineering Society has created the Eric Primavera Memorial Scholarship for $1,000 to support undergraduate and graduate students attending ABET-accredited engineering schools in Florida.
-Eligible candidates must attain at least junior standing, carry a minimum “B” average, maintain 12+ credits per semester, and be recommended by an engineering professor.
+The Florida Engineering Society administers the Eric Primavera Memorial Scholarship.
+The scholarship is sponsored by KCI Technologies.
+The award is $1,000.
+It supports undergraduate and graduate students attending ABET-accredited engineering schools in Florida.
+Eligible candidates must attain at least junior standing in their program.
+They must carry a 3.0 or higher GPA.
+Students must be enrolled full-time.
+Students must be recommended by an engineering professor.
 Preference is given to students at the Florida Institute of Technology.

 Contact